sguzunov/docs/docs/glue42-concepts/02_application-management/06_delphi/app-management-delphi.md

   ...
 ```

-The form acting as a Glue42 application factory may be invisible.
+The form acting as a Glue42 app factory may be invisible.

 After initializing Glue42, register the main form as an app factory.
-The following example demonstrates registering the main form as an app factory for two Glue42 applications:
+The following example demonstrates registering the main form as an app factory for two Glue42 apps:

 ```delphi
 procedure TMainForm.InitializeGlue;